 Through the above risk management processes, the Governors are satisfied that major risks are identified and, as far as practicable, adequately mitigated.
 It is recognised that systems can only provide reasonable, but not absolute, assurance that major risks have been adequately managed.
 Other key risks are considered to be those which would materially impact the brand and reputation of the Group.
-These are listed below, and should these occur it is likely they would generate significant media interest:
+Examples of these, which should they occur would likely generate significant media interest, include:

-- A major business interruption causing partial or total closure of the School for some time. - A major accident involving death or serious injury, possibly as a result of contributory negligence. - A major scandal involving child protection issues.
+- A major business interruption causing partial or total closure of the School for some time. - A major accident involving death or serious injury, possibly as a result of contributory negligence. - A major scandal involving child protection issues. - A failed regulatory inspection - A breach of statutory requirements (such as data protection or the Charity Act) - Climate action failure